-- Let your employee respond: It’s highly likely that your bad apple employee will have a different opinion about his behavior and/or its impact than you.
-Be sure to allow him to speak freely.
+- Let your employee respond: It’s highly likely that your "bad apple" employee will have a different opinion about his behavior and/or its impact than you.
+Be sure to allow him or her to speak freely.

 - Put it in writing: It’s critical that you document the entire meeting.
-This will give you a paper trail should you decide to terminate him in the future.
+This will give you a paper trail should you decide to terminate the employee in the future.

 - Follow through: Don’t threaten a punishment that you aren’t prepared to carry out.
-This will only embolden your bad apple employee and make you look weak to the rest of the staff.
+This will only embolden your problem employee and make you look weak to the rest of the staff.

 Strong Employee Communication is Essential

 We aren’t robots.
 Sometimes a little communication is necessary to make sure everyone is on the same page and that everyone is happy and pulling their weight at your company.
 Dealing with a good employee with a bad attitude is just one example of a situation where effective employee communication is critical to a successful business.

 But, for most business owners, it’s not easy to have productive conversations with workers.
 You may have too many employees or simply not enough time in the day to address these issues as they arise.
 You may also just not excel at this type of communication, which is common and completely understandable.